 Check out my birthday cake!
-It may not appear very festive, but it definitely brightened the day because it was topped with caramel icing made from scratch.
+It may not appear very festive, but it definitely brightened the day because it’s a scratch caramel cake with caramel icing.

-Caramel icing on yellow or white cake is a Southern classic, but I’d never heard of it until I was in my thirties and saw it in a Cake Mix Doctor book.
-That caramel icing recipe included confectioners’ sugar and brown sugar and set up like a praline after you poured it over the cake.
-I was proud of myself for mastering the quick version of caramel icing, but I soon learned that real Southern caramel icing was made with granulated and/or brown sugar and cooked over the stove using a candy thermometer.
-The version I’d been making was the “cheat” version, so I vowed to seek down something more authentic.
+Caramel cake a Southern classic, but I’d never heard of it until I was in my thirties and saw it in a Cake Mix Doctor book.
+The Cake Mix Doctor’s caramel icing recipe calls for confectioners’ sugar and brown sugar and sets up like a praline after you pour it over the cake.
+I liked it a lot, but soon learned that traditional Southern caramel icing was made with granulated and/or brown sugar and cooked over the stove using a candy thermometer.
+The version I’d been making was the quick and easy version, so I vowed to seek down something more authentic.

 Yesterday I had some extra time for baking and decided to try a new yellow cake with caramel icing recipe.
-Since I didn’t have a Southern grandma around to tell me how to do it, I just used a Southern Living version found via Food.com.
+Since I didn’t have a grandma around for guidance, I just used a Southern Living recipe.
 The yellow cake was fantastic.
-As for the caramel icing, it was unusual in that it contained granulated sugar and an egg, whereas most of the other versions called for brown sugar and evaporated milk.
-Maybe the egg is what made it easier to work with because it didn’t harden as fast as the confectioners’ sugar based icing and didn’t crack quite so much, either.
-We loved it, but now that I’ve studied up on caramel cake, I want to try some of the other versions made with with brown sugar and evaporated milk.
-As for the cake, I’m sticking with this this one, though I’ve seen another popular version that calls for self-rising flour.
+As for the caramel icing, it was unusual in that it contained granulated sugar and an egg, whereas most of the other versions I saw called for brown sugar and evaporated milk.
+Maybe the egg is what made it easier to work with.
+It didn’t harden as fast as the confectioners’ sugar based icing and didn’t crack quite so much, either.
+We loved it, but now that I’ve studied up on caramel cake, I want to try some more recipes.

 - 2 3/4 cups 12.4 ounces aerated and stirred all-purpose flour

 - 2 sticks 8 ounces unsalted butter, room temperature